qaqademy/rgbToHex_HexToRgb/README.md

 # RGB_to_HEX

 Convert from HEX to RGB and vice versa.
-Test your luck and get some random colors for tour project
+Test your luck and get some random colors for your project

 ## Authors